-Marco Rubio Clashes In Capitol With Alex Jones: 'I'll Take Care Of You Myself'
+Marco Rubio Clashes With Alex Jones In Capitol: 'I'll Take Care Of You Myself'

 Rubio answered one more reporter's question, as Jones yelled next to him, before leaving the scrum.

-Throughout the interaction, Rubio repeatedly claimed he didn't know who Jones was, and said he didn't read his website.
+Throughout the interaction, Rubio repeatedly claimed he didn't know who Jones was and said he didn't read his website.

 Jones is at the center of a political dispute over freedom of speech that continues playing out in Congress this week.
 Facebook, YouTube, Apple and Spotify have all made moves in recent months to remove content posted by Jones.

-At the same time, Texas Republican Sen. Ted Cruz invoked a warning associated with the early days of the Holocaust in suggesting that what he called the suppression of Jones was the beginning of a slippery slope toward the suppression of other political speech.
+Texas Republican Sen. Ted Cruz invoked a warning associated with the early days of the Holocaust in suggesting that what he called the suppression of Jones was the beginning of a slippery slope toward the suppression of other political speech.

-Republicans, conservative and President Trump have focused their comments on other examples of what they call suppression of conservative voices by Big Tech.
+Republicans, conservatives and President Trump have focused their comments on other examples of what they call suppression of conservative voices by Big Tech.

-Twitter CEO Jack Dorsey is appearing before the House Energy and Commerce Committee on Wednesday to address questions along those lines.
+There is likely to be more investigation and public comment: Attorney General Jeff Sessions cited the Senate hearing on Wednesday in announcing that he intends to meet with state attorneys general to discuss bias.

-Big Tech is caught between living up to its professed commitments to deliver open platforms and pressure from the government, especially the Senate intelligence committee, to crack down on the circulation of fake information.
+Big Tech is caught between living up to its professed commitments to deliver open platforms and pressure from the government, especially the Senate intelligence committee, to crack down on the circulation of false information.

-"At a time when these same platforms have said that they will try to winnow out fake news, hoax news, they've been hard pressed to explain why they've allowed Jones to continue to operate," said NPR's David Folkenflik said last month.
+"At a time when these same platforms have said that they will try to winnow out fake news, hoax news, they've been hard pressed to explain why they've allowed Jones to continue to operate," as NPR's David Folkenflik said last month.